dmazin/dmazin.github.io/_posts/2024-02-19-submodules.md

 inner-repo: directory
 ```

-But if you clone `inner-repo` afresh, you'll see that `inner-repo` is utterly empty:
+`inner-repo` is a real git repo, but if you clone `outer-repo` afresh, you'll see that the `inner-repo` directory is empty.
 ```
 $ ls -halt inner-repo
 total 0